gmr/privatepaste/README.md

 ----

 ### MVP
+- Add link to Github project in footer
 - Add Remote IP address to paste
 - Add HTTP request headers to paste
 - Add mime-type to paste